 Natural language processing

 As we shift into a world of AI, automation and self-service, companies are attempting a humanistic approach into their machines.
 An example of this is Natural language processing, which gives computers the ability to understand and interpret text and spoken words the same way humans can.
 Such approaches are being increasingly utilised as it offers a personalised and optimized conversational experience for customers.
 It enables companies to capture the natural language of their customers and helps them continuously improve thanks to precise and personalised feedback.
-This trend is only going to get bigger, with the Global Natural Language Processing Market expected to be worth USD 48.46 billion by 2026, compared to the market value in 2020 at USD 10.72 billion!

 Machine learning

-- Traffic predictions when using GPS navigation services
+• Traffic predictions when using GPS navigation services

-- Product and service recommendations: Netflix ‘recommended for you’
+• Product and service recommendations: Netflix ‘recommended for you’

-- Banking: Determining fraud trends and protecting accounts from hackers
+• Banking: Determining fraud trends and protecting accounts from hackers

 How Sine can help you adopt to the future of self-service

 Sine can help prepare for the future of self-service and technology by implementing touchless solutions into your workplace.
-Adopt to the future of self service by employing a visitor management system like Sine and ditch paper based check-in systems!
+Adopt to the future of self service by employing a visitor management system like Sine and ditch paper based check-in systems.